tayfunkas/so_long/README.md

 ## Key Learnings
 - Custom map parsing from .ber files
-- Player movement using W, A, S, D keys
+- Player movement using different keys
 - Collectible items and exit point
 - Simple graphics using sprites and textures
 - Move counter displayed in the shell